zhmin/pushgateway/README.md

 to a Pushgateway.
 The Pushgateway then exposes these metrics to Prometheus.

-Additional to promethues pushgateway it address the issue prometheus/pushgateway#117
+Additionally to promethues pushgateway it address the issue [prometheus/pushgateway#117](https://github.com/prometheus/pushgateway/issues/117)

 ### Using Docker